Real Kakamora F.C.: The S-League era (2011–2024)

-The team's underdog story continued to attract fan attention before ending in third place, their best finish in club history.
-Kakamora had then established themselves as one of the most popular clubs in the OFC, and won 130,000 SBD in prize money from the SIFF following the end of the season.
+The club ultimately finished in third, its best-ever finish since joining the S-League.
+Nearly completing an improbable title run and almost qualifying for the 2025 OFC Champions League, Kakamora firmly established themselves as one of the most popular clubs in Oceania, and won SBD$130,000 in prize money from the SIFF following the end of the season.
+Francis became Kakamora’s single-season top scorer after finishing with 17 goals, becoming a cult hero amongst the club's new supporters due to his exploits.
+Alongside teammates Iro and goalkeeper Harold Nauania, he earned his first career call-up to the national team ahead of the 2026 FIFA World Cup qualifiers.
 The team's social media efforts resulted in all-time highs for viewership and interest in the S-League and Oceanian football, which had long remained under obscurity to most global football fans.

-Francis, Iro, and goalkeeper Harold Nauania were named to the Solomon national team for the first time ahead of the 2026 OFC World Cup Qualifiers.
-However, Francis only played 20 minutes in the tournament as Solomon Islands were eliminated in the group stage, sparking an uproar amongst the club's supporters.